slhleosun/counting-items-mechanisms/README.md

 - Activation Patching and Causal Evaluation

 Each phase is explained below.

 #### Hidden-State Caching and Linear Probing
-In order to study only those cases where the model demonstrably formed a valid internal count, we filter the predictions file to keep the first N examples (here, N = 200) where pred == gold.
-This yields a list of prompts for which the model’s final answer exactly matches the ground-truth count.
-We save these filtered lines to correct_predictions.jsonl and also store them in memory for downstream analysis.
+In order to study cases where the model demonstrably formed a valid internal count, we filter the predictions file to keep the first N = 200 examples where pred == gold.
+This yields a subset of prompts where the model's final answer exactly matches the ground truth, ensuring that it likely performed the intended reasoning.

-- Hidden State Collection: Extract activations from all 32 layers while processing counting prompts Linear Probe Training: Train Ridge regression probes at each layer to predict running counts from hidden states
+-Hidden State Collection:
+  For each of the 200 prompts, we extract hidden states from all 32 transformer layers while the model processes the input list.
+We align each list word to its token index to track the exact representation used during counting.

+- Linear Probe Training:
+  For each layer ℓ, we train a Ridge regression model to predict the running count of matching category words (e.g., fruits) up to each list position, using the residual stream at that position.

-- Probe Evaluation: Use R² scores to identify which layers best encode counting information
+- Probe Evaluation:
+  We compute R² scores on a held-out validation set to assess how well each layer linearly encodes the current count.

+##### Results

+#### Activation Patching and Causal Evaluation
+To assess whether the identified layer causally contributes to the model’s final answer, we perform targeted activation patching.

+- Setup:
+  For each prompt and list index k, we create a prefix-permuted version of the prompt by randomly shuffling the first k+1 words in the list.
+This changes the running count up to that point, but leaves the rest of the prompt unchanged.

+- Patching Procedure:
+  We extract the hidden state from the permuted run at layer ℓ* (identified from probing) and insert it into the clean run at the corresponding token position.
+We then let the model finish its forward pass and decode its new final prediction.

+- Evaluation:
+  If the patched model now outputs the counterfactual final count (i.e., the total number of matching items in the permuted list), we mark the patch as successful.

-### Results
+##### Results
-Linear Probe Performance Across Layers